Becoming mentally tough isn't an easy process. People weren't just born with that characteristic. It was learned and practiced.

 I remember the comments I received when I failed from others who weren't out on the roads, training in the shitty weather conditions.

-I am just being honest.
-I want to see you putting forth greater effort in your training and creating breakthroughs this year.
-You and I may not know each other from adam but I do care about seeing people like you doing extraordinary things.
+In addition, I want to see you putting forth greater effort in your training and creating breakthroughs this year.

 It took me many years to fully believe in my strengths as a runner.
 It took world-class athletes I associated myself with to continually reinforce that mindset.

-If you are constantly around people who don’t support or uplift you, you are working with the wrong people.
+If you are constantly around people who don't support or uplift you then change your associations.
+Get new friends that will

 Find those that will and surround yourself with them.